Satyambhardwaj59/React/README.md

 - export const Variable/Component;
 - import {Variable/Component} from "path";

-# Conditional rendering :- rendering accoring to the condition is known as conditional rendering
+# Conditional rendering :
+- rendering accoring to the condition is known as conditional rendering

-# Whenever state variable update, react triggers a reconciliation cycle (re-renders the component)
+- Whenever state variable update, react triggers a reconciliation cycle (re-renders the component)

+# Redux Toolkit
+- Install @reduxjs/toolkit and react-redux
+- Build our store
+- Connect our store to our app
+- Slice(cartSlice)
+- dispatch(action)
+- Selector

+# Types of testing (Devloper)
+- Unit Testing
+- Integration Testing
+- End to End Testing - e2e testing